vkrajput26/-crazy-science-2420/README.md

 # LOVODA Clone
 LOVODA is a women's fashion brand for the newest & trending fashion accessories and online shop that offered high quality products at an affordable price.
-We have built the exact footer as it is on the original website.
+We have built the exact website clone as it is on the original website.

 # Details:-
 - Blog Link :- https://medium.com/@shiprapal97/lovoda-clone-project-7da32253a0de